Skip to main content

 The numbers prove it

 That’s a good thing.
-But keep in mind that women usually live longer than men.
+And keep in mind that women usually live longer than men.
 The average American woman will live to age 81.3

 You’re a boss, lady